 The following are the list of Yoga Upanishads and the respective links to the translations.

 It is attached to Atharva Veda.
 It contains three chapters.
 The first chapter is about Ashtanga Yoga of eight limbs and divided into eleven sections.
 The first three sections explain Yama, Niyama, and Asana respectively.
 The fourth section is about Nadis, Vayus, and Kundalini.
-The fifth one deals in Nadi Shuddhi or purification of Nadis.
+The fifth one deals with Nadi Shuddhi or the purification of Nadis.
 The next section is dedicated to Pranayama using Pranava.
 The seventh one explains Mudras and Bandhas.
 The last four sections elucidate Pratyahara, Dharana, Dhyana, and Samadhi respectively.

 The second chapter is fully dedicated to the glory of Brahman.
 The last chapter gives the forms of Brahman.

 It is a minor Upanishad of Sukla Yajur Veda.
 It expounds the doctrine of Hamsa Vidya and Nada Yoga through the Ajapa Gayatri Mantra.
 This Upanishad is in the form of tutelage by Sage Sanat Kumara to Sage Gautama.
 Hamsa Vidya is explained in detail.
 An account of Chakras is also given.
 Ajapa-Hamsa-Mantra and Nada Yoga are elucidated.